HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/running_fits/bayesian/ultranest.rst

 .. code-block:: bash

-    meta: 'An example fit using Colibri, reduced DIS dataset.'
+    description: 'An example fit using Colibri, reduced DIS dataset.'

     #######################
     # Data and theory specs